ther0ok1eboy/dotfiles/summary/study-linuxshell/day_1/permission-management.md

     `setfacl -b file-name //delete all users's permission form file-name`

-- **4. if you want to remove this file-name, you should modify its father directory's permissiou**
+- **4. if you want to remove this file-name, you should modify its father directory's permission**

 - **5. inherented father'directory'permission later:**